-Linear business models may be profitable in the short run, but over time, they will expose companies to market, operational, legal and business risks.
+Linear business models have been profitable for decades.
+However, with finite natural resources and the increasing cost of externalities, companies are increasingly exposed to market, operational, legal and business risks.
 At the heart of the business case for circularity sits the opportunity for companies to create more value by being smarter about how they use resources.
 Through circular business models, companies can accelerate growth, enhance competitiveness, and mitigate risk.